huggingface/datasets/datasets/electricity_load_diagram/README.md

 The `uci` validation therefore ends 24*7 time steps before the end of each time series.
 The training split ends 24 time steps before the end of the validation split.

-For the `lsnet` configuration we split the training window to be 0.6 of the full time series and the validation is the 0.8-th time series and the last 0.2 time windows are used as the test set of 7 rolling windows of the 24 time steps.
+For the `lsnet` configuration we split the training window so that it is 0.6-th of the full time series and the validation is  0.8-th of the full time series and the last 0.2-th length time windows is used as the test set of 7 rolling windows of the 24 time steps each.
 Finally, as in the LSTNet paper, we only consider time series that are active in the year 2012--2014, which leaves us with 320 time series.

 ### Data Fields